 The fitness evaluation of the individuals in the IGA is a two step process.
-We first ask the user to provide input, which constitutes the subjective component of the fitness evaluation.
-After recording this user input, we check conformance to a set of objective heuristics taken from style guidelines.
-We then compute the fitness as the linear weighted sum of objective and subjective components.
-The corresponding weights can be adjusted by the user and can cause IGA behavior to range from pure objective evaluation to pure subjective evaluation.
+The user is first asked to provide input, which constitutes the subjective component of the fitness evaluation.
+After recording this user input, we check conformance to a set of objective heuristics taken from our style guidelines.
+Fitness is then computed as the weighted sum of objective and subjective components.
+The corresponding weights can be adjusted by the user and can cause GA behavior to range from pure objective evaluation to pure subjective evaluation.
 For the experiments and results discussed in this paper we used equal weights for the objective and subjective components.